BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 The Sennheiser E835 is another high-quality microphone designed for vocal performances.
 Whether you’re on stage or at home, the E835 is dedicated to giving you a very polished and clean sound.
 It is also priced at $99, making it one of Shure SM58’s biggest rivals.

 The Sennheiser E835 is another dynamic cardioid microphone tailored for vocal and stage performances, with a frequency response of 40Hz – 16 kHz (a bit wider frequency range than the SM58), making it the perfect lead vocal stage mic.
+And they are also used for the introduction on stage.
 It has an output Impedance of 350 ohms.
 It weighs 0.73 lbs. with a rugged metal housing that can also be connected to your speaker or source using an XLR-3 cable.

 This powerful mic is a dynamic cardioid microphone designed mainly for speech and vocals.
 It’s designed to handle high sound pressure levels and very well separates speech from background noise.
 It offers consistent sound quality when moving on and off-axis, excellent feedback rejection, and precise sound reproduction with high presence.